chrisvizes/chrisvizes.github.io/_posts/2025-05-07-unbake-datasource.md

 # How to never let it happen in the first place

-And that wasn't very fun was it?
+That wasn't very fun was it?

 So what can we remember to not get in this pickle again.
 Put simply: